Facing Problems In The Everest Base Camp Trek

-Facing problems in the Everest Base camp Trek, If you’re going to the base camp only because of the hype and not with enough information, you might face different difficulties during your trip.
-This blog contains all the information you’ll need before starting your Everest Base Camp trip.
+Facing problems in the Everest Base Camp Trek: If you’re going to the base camp only because of the hype and not with enough information, you might face different difficulties during your trip.
+This blog contains everything you’ll need before starting your Everest Base Camp trip.
 Let’s start with an introduction.
 The Mount Everest Base Camp is located at 2V22+VW Khumjung, Nepal.
 Check it out on Google.

 This Trek is for all the adventurous and enthusiastic people who want to feel the adrenaline rushing through their bodies by catching a glimpse of the highest peak in the world from the nearest point possible.
 This Trek takes you through the famous base camp trail in the heart of Solukhumbu.
-While there are many other beautiful trails and treks to Solukhumbu, if getting to the base camp is your goal, this Trek is for you.
+While there are many other beautiful trails and treks to Solukhumbu, getting to the base camp is your goal.

 You will start with a flight to one of the world’s most exciting airports – Lukla Airport in Solukhumbu.
 The flight takes you over the Himalayas, giving you a breathtaking view of the Himalayan ranges, including the famous Mt.Everest.
 Landing at Lukla airport will be a lifetime experience for you.

 The altitude and the cold winds will hit you when you get off the plane.
 From Lukla airport, you will start the Trek along the Dudh Koshi (Milky River), which can be seen from the horizon.
 You will be trekking through the middle of the rhododendron forest, which also gives off a strong aroma of evergreen oak.
-You will witness the snow-fed rivers arriving at Manjo after crossing the Suspension Bridge and different monasteries and Gompas.
+After crossing the Suspension Bridge and different monasteries and Gompas, you will witness the snow-fed rivers arriving at Manjo.

 In the evening you can stroll around Manjo village.
 As you proceed further, the trail will lead you to Manjo, where you also can make a lunch stopover.
 The next part of the trail is going to be more difficult.